XpiritBV/azure-container-apps-workshop/README.md

 - A computer PC / Mac for development, capable of running containers.
 - A recent version of Visual Studio Code ([download here](https://code.visualstudio.com/download)) with the Bicep extension ([download here](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep))
+- Instead of Visual Studio Code it's also fine to just use Visual Studio.
+This will make starting/debugging the Globo Tickets app easier when you get to the Dapr part.
+There is a [Bicep extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.visualstudiobicep) as well
 - Docker Desktop, on Windows or Mac ([download here](https://www.docker.com/products/docker-desktop))
 - An Azure subscription, to create and use a container cluster and registry ([trial account here](https://azure.microsoft.com/en-us/free/))
 - The Azure CLI ([download here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli))